dwyl/elixir-auth-facebook/README.md

 #### Data deletion?

-If you want to use the package to access Metas' eco-system, then you need to provide [a data deletion option](https://developers.facebook.com/docs/facebook-login/overview)
+If you want to use the package to access Metas' ecosystem, then you need to provide [a data deletion option](https://developers.facebook.com/docs/facebook-login/overview)

 ❗️ To be compliant with GDPR guidelines, you must provide the following: